anthonydiiorio/Blog/content/posts/pizza/index.md

     alt: "The greatest pizza of all time"
     relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

+After months of experimentation, I have finally published my pizza dough recipe!
+This foolproof dough makes delicious pizzas at home.
+I hope you enjoy it as much as I do!

 | Ingredients   | Bakers % | Grams |
 | ------------- | -------: | ----: |